danwagnerco/mob_rotation/dans_wc2_notes.md

 A good way to differentiate between the two is to consider Acceptance tests as “Customer” tests… They represent the customer’s needs.
 Unit tests, on the other hand, are “Programmer” tests — they describe the implementation.

 Handy shortcuts: `RbConfig.ruby` will give you lots of Ruby details (whaddup)

+## Cool notes from Day 3:

+Want to see the tmux options you have implemented? `$ tmux show-options -g status-bg`